Chapter 5120:1-1 Release

 (2) Any pre-sentence investigation or offender background investigation reports that were prepared following the offender’s conviction of the offense relating to the sexually violent predator specification.

-(3) Any other information the panel deems appropriate.
+(3) Any other information the parole board member deems appropriate.

-(G) If two members of the three member parole board panel conducting the initial determination recommend that the case be heard by the full parole board, the parole board shall conduct a hearing.
-Otherwise, the decision of the panel declining to terminate control will be recorded in the official minutes of the parole board, and the next determination will be scheduled in two years unless an earlier date is recommended by a majority of the panel.
-Notice of the decision shall be sent to the offender and to the victim or victim’s representative upon request.
+(G) If the parole board member conducting the initial determination recommends that the case be heard by the full parole board, the parole board shall review the offender's case to determine whether to conduct a hearing.
+If a majority of the parole board recommends a termination of control hearing, one should be scheduled in accordance with paragraph (H) of this rule.
+Otherwise, the decision of the parole board member declining to terminate control will be recorded in the official minutes of the parole board, and the next determination will be scheduled in two years.
+Notice of the decision shall be sent to the offender.

 (H) The hearing shall be conducted by at least a quorum of the members of the parole board.
 The following parties will be notified of the hearing date in writing at least twenty-one days in advance of the date of the hearing and will be permitted to appear and give testimony or to submit written statements.